thunderbird/webext-docs/theme.rst

       :name: [``stylesheet``]
       :type: (string)

       URL to a stylesheet introducing additional CSS variables, extending the theme-able areas of Thunderbird.
-The `theme_experiment add-on in our example repository <https://github.com/thundernest/sample-extensions/tree/master/theme_experiment>`__ is using the stylesheet shown below, to add the ``--chat-button-color`` CSS color variable:
+The `theme_experiment add-on in our example repository <https://github.com/thundernest/sample-extensions/tree/master/theme_experiment>`__ is using the stylesheet shown below, to add the :value:`--chat-button-color` CSS color variable:

       .. literalinclude:: includes/theme/theme_experiment_style.css
         :language: CSS

-      The following ``manifest.json`` file maps the ``--chat-button-color`` CSS color variable to the theme color key ``exp_chat_button`` and uses it to set a color for the chat button:
+      The following *manifest.json* file maps the `--chat-button-color` CSS color variable to the theme color key :value:`exp_chat_button` and uses it to set a color for the chat button:

       .. literalinclude:: includes/theme/theme_experiment_manifest.json
         :language: JSON